 - Grant and funding opportunities for eligible students

 - Information and referral

 Students with disabilities who would like to receive access and academic accommodations through the ARC need to self-identify and register with the centre.

 The ARC is located in the Teaching & Learning Centre in Room 10-1048.
 Regular office hours during fall and winter semesters are Monday to Friday 8:30 am to 12:00 pm and 1:00 pm to 4:30 pm.
 Please note that we are closed from 12:00 noon to 1:00 pm with the exception of students who are writing exams during that time.
-Contact our office to enquire about summer hours.
+Contact our office to inquire about summer hours.